 Once again X NIHILO is joining an unstoppable organization to combat the issues we are passionate about.
-Our work with UN Woman, Let Girls Learn, and Malala Fund in the past has led us to contribute educating girls from dis-privileged environments.
-X NIHILO is passionate about working with organizations who see the individual problems and finds the source of it so that it never gets to that point.
+Our work with UN Woman, Let Girls Learn, and Malala Fund in the past has led us to contribute educating girls from under privileged environments.
+X NIHILO is passionate about working with organizations who see an individual problem and find the source of it so that it can be resolved at its core.

-For our campaign, with every customization service, X NIHILO will donate 10% of the profits to One Girl.
+As a part of our campaign, with every customization service, X NIHILO will donate 10% of the profits to One Girl.
 This customization will be a permanent service in addition to our core range.
-We are lucky enough to collaborate with calligraphy artist "Joanna" from Quirky by design based in Melbourne.
-These customization services are available on the X NIHILO website only.
-This customized bag is not only personal to you, but it will contribute to the personal lived of the girls One Girl helps every day.
+We are lucky enough to collaborate with calligraphy artist, Joanna, from Quirky by Design based in Melbourne.
+These personalisation services are available on the X NIHILO website only.
+This customized bag is not only personal to you, but it will contribute to the personal lives of the girls that One Girl helps each and every day.

 Over 130 million girls around the world are denied an education.
-There are many things that will prevent a girl from being educated.
-But the truth is, millions of girls are prevented from going to school, simply because they were born a girl.
-Being sold into marriage, having early or forced pregnancy, and living in poverty are the top three reasons why girls are not continuing their education.
+While there are many things that will prevent a girl from being educated, millions of girls are not able to go to school, simply because they were born a girl.
+Being sold into marriage, having early or forced pregnancy, and living in poverty are the top three reasons why girls will not complete their education.

 One Girl has a powerful team who is passionate and dedicated to their mission.
 But Sarah believes the most indispensable tool One Girl has is their passionate supporters.
 They have regular givers who are part of Graduation, superstars who put on a dress and do Do It In A Dress!
 ‘People who take on this challenge are not only passionate about girls' education but are amazing advocates for One Girl by making sure that everyone knows how important it is that every girl, everywhere, has the opportunity to put on a school dress too.